 Changing Title of Multi-Store Listings on the Webstore: The label of a Multi-Store Listing can be changed when you click the ‘Edit’ button.
 This label/title will also appear on the Webstore (if enabled).
 For example, you can define names based on regions or departments.

-We’re EZRentOut, an online rental software used to manage customers, orders, and payments from one centralized location.
+We’re EZRentOut, the online rental software used to manage customers, orders, and payments from one centralized location.